sheetanshuCodes/sudoku-validator/README.md

 ## Core Function

 The application's functionality is mainly provided by the `sudokuValidator` function.
-This function takes a 2-D array as an argument, which represents a Sudoku puzzle, and checks if it's valid based on the criteria mentioned above【17†source】.
+This function takes a 2-D array as an argument, which represents a Sudoku puzzle, and checks if it's valid based on the criteria mentioned above.

 Here is the function's signature: